Serving NYC, Long Island, and New Jersey — Same-Day Service Available

 Standard overhead openers require a minimum of 2–3 inches of headroom above the door.
 Many NYC rowhouses and older construction garages have very low ceilings — sometimes 8 feet or less from floor to ceiling, leaving little room for a rail track.
 In these cases, a jackshaft opener (LiftMaster 8500W) mounts to the wall beside the door and drives the torsion bar directly — requiring zero ceiling clearance.

 Jackshaft openers are also the quietest option overall (no rail vibration at all, motor runs directly on the shaft) and allow ceiling space to be used for storage.
-The installed cost is $580–$750, higher than conventional openers due to more complex installation.
+The installed cost is a free estimate higher than conventional openers due to more complex installation.
 Requires a standard torsion spring system — not compatible with extension springs.

 Our Recommendation by NYC Garage Type